 *Native speakers of English who completed their undergraduate degree in another language than English have to demonstrate that they finished high school in Australia, Canada (except Quebec), Ireland, New Zealand, the United Kingdom or the United States of America.

-Applicants must submit one of the following tests.
+Non-native English speakers have to submit one of the following tests.
 No other tests are accepted.
-Please note that only international, not institutional tests are accepted.
 Your test score may not be more than 2 years old with respect to the start date of your programme.
-Original test scores should be sent either by the testing institution or by the student to the Admissions Committee.

 Exemption applies to candidates who obtained an academic Bachelor's diploma in the Netherlands, as well as to candidates who completed an entirely English-taught academic Bachelor’s or Master’s programme (in which case we ask for a proof that the language of instruction is English).

 An undergraduate degree programme with an applied emphasis (Dutch: hbo-bachelor) is not equivalent to an academic Bachelor’s degree, and therefore gives no access to the Psychology Master’s nor to the pre-Master’s programmes.
 This is because one not only needs knowledge of psychology to succeed in the master’s programme, but also skills/knowledge of scientific research methods and other scientific skills like critical thinking, academic writing, etc.

 In our premaster programmes for students with an academic bachelor’s degree in a relevant subject we are able to correct deficiencies in specific knowledge needed for the master’s programme.
 However, student holding an undergraduate degree with an applied emphasis also need to correct their deficiencies in academic skills and this takes more than a year.
 Since a premaster’s programme legally can not be longer than one year, we are unable to provide a premaster’s programme for these students.